 There are a few different ways to get a filing extension, but you get an automatic extension (generally until June 15th) if you are out of the country.
 Keep in mind that an extension to file is not the same as an extension for payment, but the IRS does offer payment options.

 Everyone's taxes are a little different and may be impacted by countless factors, including home ownership, children, investments, and home businesses, to name a few.
 The IRS will give you an opportunity to correct mistakes if it finds any, but getting it right the first time will save you time and possibly money.
-Have a tax attorney review your tax needs with a free evaluation.
+Have a tax attorney review your tax obligations and provide you with peace of mind.